jatin3893/NetCaPy/README.md

 * Install using the command

 	**# python setup.py install**
+* Execute the application by typing **netcapy** on the terminal

 Uninstall
 --------------------------------------------------------------------------------------------
-* There is no automatic installation instruction available.
+* There is no automatic un-installation instruction available.
 Therefore, all files need to be deleted manually.
 * Follow the following steps:
 	* Install once again, and note the files which have been changed

 		**# sudo python setup.py install --record files.txt**
 	* All the files created are now listed in **files.txt**.
 Delete them using the following command

 		**xargs rm -rf < files.txt**

 Features